Mercury13/unicodia/develop.md

     * Press _Original → Add text_.
 Ensure that text is in ``Klin``
     * Name it ``Name``, write _Klingon_
     * Also add ``Lang`` and ``Text`` texts
-  * If you know languages, translate to Russian/Ukrainian using the same UTranslator
+  * Translate to languages you know using the same UTranslator
     * File → Update data, Go → Find warnings → All, and close those changes
   * If some blocks should be logically near, but specific language makes a mess (Greek → Ancient Greek numbers), add an ellipsis to the beginning using ``locale.xml``.
     * This ellipsis will automatically go if you sort blocks by code